-- Recommendation #6 Water Quality Treatment Targets are proposed as follows: - Facilities to remove carcinogenic volatile organic compounds (cVOC) shall be designed and operated for complete removal of cVOC. - ✤ Facilities specifically designed to reduce radium (i.e. treatment that employs the addition of hydrous manganese oxide [HMO]) shall be operated to lower the combined radium (Ra-226 + Ra-228) to a level below 2.5 pCi/L. - Facilities to remove iron and manganese shall be designed to reduce the level to below 0.1 mg/L iron and 0.02 mg/L manganese; however, these facilities may be operated at lower removal efficiencies if water quality objectives are sustained while other benefits are achieved (e.g. energy conservation). - ✤ For primary contaminants other than cVOC and radium, treatment facilities shall be designed and operated to reduce the contaminant down to the public health goal (MCLG), or 0.5 MCL, whichever is lower. - ✤ For secondary contaminants other than iron or manganese, treatment facilities shall be designed and operated to reduce the contaminant to below 0.5 SMCL. - For an unregulated contaminant with an established health reference level, and a decision has been made to add treatment, the facility shall be designed and operated to reduce the contaminant to below that established reference level.
+- Recommendation #6 Water Quality Treatment Targets are proposed as follows: - ❖ Facilities designed specifically to reduce radium (i.e. treatment that employs the addition of hydrous manganese oxide [HMO]) shall be operated to lower the combined radium (Ra-226 + Ra-228) to below 0.5 MCL (2.5 pCi/L). - ❖ For all other primary contaminants, treatment facilities shall be designed and operated to reduce the contaminant down to the public health goal (MCLG) or 0.5 MCL, whichever is lower.
+If an MCLG is zero, the target shall become the detection limit for that contaminant.

+- ❖ Facilities to remove iron and manganese shall be designed to reduce the level to below 0.1 mg/L iron and 0.02 mg/L manganese; however, these facilities may be operated at lower removal efficiencies if water quality objectives are sustained while other benefits are achieved (e.g. energy conservation). - ❖ For all other secondary contaminants, treatment facilities shall be designed and operated to reduce the contaminant to below 0.5 SMCL. - ❖ For an unregulated contaminant with an established health reference level, and a decision has been made to add treatment, the facility shall be designed and operated to reduce the contaminant to below that established reference level.